 On May 28th, 1968, The Beatles gathered at George's 'Kinfauns' house in Esher, Surrey, to record demo versions of songs that they had recently written in preparation for recording their next album.
 As was usually the case when starting any kind of recording project, John would go first.
 He recorded a number of new songs in a row on that day onto George's Ampex four-track machine, the first of which was "Cry Baby Cry," indicating he was especially proud of this song at the time.

 John confidently plays acoustic guitar and sings on this demo recording and then goes to the effort of double-tracking his vocals.
-This is a solo performance by John alone with just some extraneous Beatle voices heard in the background at times.
+This is basically a solo performance by John alone with one of the other Beatles shaking a tambourine lightly at times.
 All the correct lyrics and chords are in place at this point but there are some variations to the arrangement.
 For instance, there is no opening chorus as in the finished version, the first verse being the first thing heard.
 And for the final chorus, John plays it once through in the usual 4/4 time signature and then changes it to 3/4 waltz time to repeat the chorus three more times while omitting the final measure.
 He then starts to perform the chorus a fifth time but only makes it about half way through until it falls apart, apparently assuming it will have faded out by that time when the song would be officially recorded.

 Two days later, on May 30th, 1968, The Beatles entered EMI Studios to officially start recording what eventually became the “White Album.”
 It wasn't until July 15th, 1968, however, that they brought “Cry Baby Cry” into EMI Studio Two for the first time.
-Between these two dates, however, tensions mounted and tempers flared between the group members, resulting in a far-from-friendly atmosphere.
+Between these two dates, however, it is reported by some that tensions mounted and tempers flared between the group members, resulting in a far-from-friendly atmosphere.